Ontotext-AD/recommend-pub-docs/_v1_2_0-docs/user-actions.md

 The `to` parameter is optional and defaults to present time.
 Both `from` and `to` can take the following values:

-* `amonthago`
+* amonthago;
-* `aweekago`
+* aweekago;
-* integers representing number of days
+* integers representing number of days.

 A single number is returned as a result.
 Note that if a user has read the same article twice, it would be considered as two reads.

 Let's say you want to build a chart showing your news site activity on a daily basis for the last 10 days.

-You could use this method to get reads for each day and plot them in the chart:
+You could use this method to get reads for each day and plot them in а chart:

 <pre><code>
 GET /usagestats/userreads/?key=&lt;api_key&gt;&amp;from=30&amp;to=29